 That itself is economic activity with substantial effects on interstate commerce.

-In the health care market, uh the the health care market is characterized by the fact that aside from the few groups that Congress chose to exempt from the minimum coverage requirement, those who for religious reasons don't participate, those who are incarcerated,
+In the health care market, the health care market is characterized by the fact that aside from the few groups that Congress chose to exempt from the minimum coverage requirement, those who for religious reasons don't participate, those who are incarcerated, Indian tribes, virtually everybody else is either in that market or will be in that market.

-Anyway, we continue with Jay Seculo, the American Center for Law and Justice and Counsel to the President.
+Anyway, we continue with Jay Seculo, the American Center for Law and Justice, and counsel to the President.

-Uh Greg Jarrett is with us, and don't forget his new book is coming out, and it is the illicit scheme, the Russia hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump, David Schoen, criminal defense attorney, civil liberties attorney.
+And it is the illicit scheme, the Russia hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump.

 Well, it happens.

-Again, you never are 100% sure, Sean, you do the best you can.
+Again, you never are 100% sure, Sean.

-Look uh, you do the best you can.
+Look, you do the best you can.

-I mean, how about uh John Kennedy nominates Byron White to tell you how old I am, I appeared before Byron White, and Byron Wright was appointed by John Kennedy, uh, was to deemed to be a a liberal who was going to be a liberal member of the Supreme Court and was perhaps the most conservative justice of the Supreme Court of the United States that is during his tenure.
+I appeared before Byron White, and Byron Wright was appointed by John Kennedy, was deemed to be a liberal, was going to be a liberal member of the Supreme Court and was perhaps the most conservative justice of the Supreme Court of the United States during his tenure.

 And I am sure that the White House was prepared and is prepared to move expeditiously on this.

-Um there's been a lot of people.
+There's been a lot of people who are not.

-Let me let me let me throw out some names.
+Let me throw out some names.

 Yeah, great.

-Um uh what do you know about him?
+What do you know about him?

-Or you know, for example, William Pryor's name.
+Or, you know, for example, William Pryor's name.

 He was brought up the last time.